6848 South Revere Parkway

 Department of Military and Veterans Affairs

-Colorado's Department of Military and Veterans Affairs supports the Division of the Colorado National Guard (CONG) in delivering land, air, space, and cyber power in support of state and federal operations, enables the Division of Veterans Affairs (DVA) to deliver high quality service to the State's Veterans and their families, and oversees the operations of the Colorado Wing of the Civil Air Patrol (CAP) in delivering aerospace education and emergency services.
+Colorado’s Department of Military and Veterans Affairs supports the Division of the Colorado National Guard in delivering land, air, space, and cyber power in support of state and federal operations; enables the Division of Veterans Affairs to deliver high quality service to the State’s Veterans and their families; and oversees the operations of the Colorado Wing of the Civil Air Patrol in delivering aerospace education and emergency services.

-We aim to earn and maintain the trust and confidence in those we serve at the local, state and federal levels, be recognized for excellence in service to our Veterans, members, and families and become the state of choice for future force structure gains and infrastructure investment.
+We are an inclusive organization that earns and maintains the trust and confidence in those we serve at the local, state and federal levels; we are recognized for excellence in service to our Veterans, service members, and families; and, we are the state of choice for future force structure gains, equipment modernization, and infrastructure investment.

 The Colorado Department of Military and Veterans Affairs is a State Department that delivers land, air, space and cyber power in support of state and federal operations, and serves our state's Veterans and their family members.
 The Adjutant General of Colorado is both the Chief of Staff of the Colorado National Guard and the Executive Director of the Department.
 The Adjutant General is a unique position in that the incumbent is not only a state employee, but also a federally recognized general officer.
 The Colorado Department of Military and Veterans Affairs has three active divisions.
 The division of the National Guard that, while in a state status, reports to the Governor of Colorado.
 The Division of Veterans Affairs provides direct services to Veterans and acts as a statewide training resource for Colorado's network of County Veterans Service Officers.
 The Division of Veterans Affairs also maintains the Colorado State Veterans Cemetery and Western Region One Source located in Grand Junction.
 The Colorado Wing of the Civil Air Patrol exists as a division of the department, a volunteer non-profit organization, and as part of the official auxiliary of the United States Air Force.